jeremytammik/tbc/a/1800_helix_3d_viewer.md

 Could you use IPC as described above to hook up the stand-alone viewer sufficiently closely with Revit to satisfy your needs?

-**Response:** I wanted to let you know I succesfully implemented the helix toolkit wpf viewer using the suggested decoupling of processes:
+**Response:** I wanted to let you know I successfully implemented the Helix toolkit WPF viewer using the suggested decoupling of processes:

 <center>
 <img src="img/helix_viewer_in_wpf_window_in_revit_addin.png" alt="Helix viewer in WPF add-in" width="800"> <!--1899-->